 But underneath those nerdy layers was a toad-catchin’, dirt-diggin’, fishin’-with-my-dad tomboy.
 I wasn’t grossed out by blood, and craved horror movies.
 I swung my dad’s machete in the backyard and hung upside down from rope swings with my brothers.

 When I was in the 4th grade my teachers had a nickname for me — Miss Curiosity.
-I asked a lot of questions, mostly, but I was an adventurous child, fascinated by the world.
+I asked a lot of questions and was an adventurous child, fascinated by the world.

 By the 5th grade I decided I’d like to be a botanist.
 My mom even humored me with a pet cactus that I constantly touched just to see what it took to get pricked.

 I say was because, inevitably, kids grow up and experience things that mold them into their adult self.
 Even if the experience is as simple as falling off a bike, listening to punk rock for the first time or having your crush sign your yearbook.

 Whatever it was in my case, I lost my fearlessness somewhere along the way.
 Now I squeal at the sight of a spider, endure nightmares about Alf and watch American Horror Story with the lights on.